mareyL/vilbert-multi-task/README.md

 python script/ME/vilbert_representations.py --bert_model bert-base-uncased --from_pretrained save/VQA_bert_base_6layer_6conect-finetune_from_multi_task_model-task_1/pytorch_model_19.bin --config_file config/bert_base_6layer_6conect.json --tasks 19 --split trainval --batch_size 128 --task_specific_tokens --rep_save_path datasets/ME/out_features/train_features.pkl
 ```

+### Training the Regressor Separately
+This part was fully made in both `ME_train_reg_test-set.ipynb` and `ME_train_reg_folds.ipynb` notebooks.
+The only difference is the evaluation process. i.e., for the first training was performed on the whole dev-set and the evaluation on test-set.
+While for the second, 4 splits were used as explaned in the report.

 ### Prepare (Deep) Caption
 Preparing (deep) captions consists of loading video IDs and captions from the `.txt` or `.csv` file, add the ground truth (scores), tokenize, tensorize and save the cache file.
 Add `--dc` parameters if using deep captions.
 An example of using this script
 ```